NRaoV/guestbook-12-factor/README.md

 IV.
 Backing Services

 - [ ] Connect to backing resources via URL + secrets.
-Example of loading cloudant database via URL in Java code[here](src/main/java/wasdev/sample/store/CloudantVisitorStore.java)
+Example of loading cloudant database via URL in Java code: [here](src/main/java/wasdev/sample/store/CloudantVisitorStore.java)
 - [ ] Externize connection info into external config.
-Such as in [helm values.yaml](charts/liberty-starter/values.yaml)
+Such as in helm [values.yaml](charts/liberty-starter/values.yaml)

 V. Build, Release, Run

 - [ ] Builds are triggered via a code change.
-With microservices, this must be automated and ideally this automation lives in source control with the app.
+With microservices, this must be automated and this automation lives in source control with the app.
 Such as with a (JenkinsFile)[JenkinsFile]
-- [ ] Builds result in a release with a unique release ID to be easily refered to in the "Run" stage.
+- [ ] Builds result in a release with a unique release ID to be easily referenced in the "Run" stage.
 Example of a release would be a Docker Image, stored in a central registry (accessable in all environments), tagged with a release ID such as a build number or git commit hash.
 - [ ] You can scale out/in an existing release, or rollback to a previous release without requiring a new build or release.
 This can be handled easily with a tool like Kubernetes.

 VI.
 Processes